dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 data F r = Nil | Cons Int r
 ```

-We find `F r` by replacing all recursive instances of `ListInt` via the type parameter `r`.
+We find `F r` by replacing all recursive instances of `ListInt` by the type parameter `r`.
 (Here the letter `r` reminds us of "recursion".)

 If we substitute `ListInt` for `r` in `F r`, we obtain `Nil | Cons Int ListInt`, which is exactly the right-hand side of the original recursive definition.
 In this way, `data ListInt = F ListInt` is the same as `data ListInt = Nil | Cons Int ListInt`.
-It shows that our choice of `F` is correct.
+It shows that our choice of `F` is correct for `ListInt`.

-The recursion scheme `F` describes all the possible ways of constructing a value of a recursive type.
+The recursion scheme (`F`) describes all the possible ways of constructing a value of a recursive type.
 In this example, there are only two ways of constructing a value of type `ListInt`: first, `Nil` is a value of type `ListInt`.
 Second, if we _somehow_ already have a value `r` of type `ListInt`, we can use `Cons` to construct new values of type `ListInt`, for instance, `Cons -123 r`.

-Because `F` is itself _not_ recursive, its definition will be accepted by Dhall:
+Because `F` is itself _not_ recursive, its definition will be accepted by Dhall.
+The Dhall code for `F` is:

 ```dhall
 let F = λ(r : Type) → < Nil | Cons : { head : Integer, tail : r } > in F
 ```

-As another example, take a binary tree (with just integer leaf values):
+As another example, take a binary tree with integer leaf values:

 ```haskell
 data TreeInt = Leaf Int | Branch TreeInt TreeInt